 You almost always see the phrase, “In-App Purchases” on every app you download these days, so it’s not something to shy away from.
 What is important is to not make the experience too dependant on high amounts of or value of in-app purchases.
 This can be a major turn-off for many individuals, as they can’t enjoy anything without having to spend high amounts of money (which not everyone has).

 Keep things to a minimum, and offer free benefits here and there, like watching a sponsored video.
-You should also give users as many options of payment as possible, buying via the store, card payments, PayPal, and even buying and selling bitcoin.
+You should also give users as many options of payment as possible, buying via the store, card payments, PayPal, and even.
 It’s a great way to open yourself up to more customers.

 Free or Paid For